rsonger/software-engineering-lab/_posts/2025-04-09-windows-points.md

 The initialization method prepares the necessary Pygame modules and buffer settings before creating a window.
 The window size is set by the `screen_size` parameter which has a default 512 x 512 resolution.
 An object for rendering images on screen is then created with the `pygame.display.set_mode()` method and saved to the `self.screen` property.

-Additional configuration for the display screen is specified by `display_flags` which we set to use OpenGL with double buffering.
+Additional configuration for the display screen is specified by `display_flags` which we use to specify double buffering.
 We can combine flags with the binary OR operator `|` when we want to use multiple options.
-For example, replacing that line with the following code would also allow the user to change the window size:
+For example, we can allow the user to change the size of the window if we combine the double buffering flags with `pygame.RESIZABLE` like so:

 ```python
         display_flags = pygame.OPENGL | pygame.DOUBLEBUF | pygame.RESIZABLE